ali1845/pythonNotes/OOP_in_python.md

 ###### 3. Private Access Modifiers
 Members that can only be accessed inside the class are private access modifiers.
 These are the most secure access modifiers, as they cannot be even accessed with the class object.
-You can only use them within the class in order to print them on the screen.
+You can only use them within the class to print them on the screen.

     class Email: